 This charming main street is a fun place to walk around and check out boutiques, art galleries and surf shops.
 Stop by Beach Town Books to browse new and secondhand books.
 After working up an appetite, a deli sandwich from Billy’s never fails.
 For a fancier meal, Nick’s San Clemente serves up fresh seafood and juicy steaks.
+If you are craving a ice cold brew, Lost Winds Brewing specializes in Belgian and American style ales, Left Coast Brewing Company for a wide range of beers and Artiflex for IPAs.
 For desert, South Swell Hand Dipped Ice Cream is a must-stop for delicious creations in the form of decadent ice cream bars.

 Outlets at San Clemente

-Located a short drive from downtown, this center with an ocean view is where serious shopping takes place.
-There are plenty of discounted popular brands like H&M, lululemon, and Calvin Klein, as well as numerous counter-service and sit-down restaurants.
+Located a short drive from downtown, this Mediterranean-style open-air mall with a view of the Pacific Ocean is a shopping haven.
+There are plenty of discounted popular brands like H&M, lululemon, and Vans, Converse as well as numerous counter-service and sit-down restaurants like Blaze Pizza with decent vegan, vegetarian, and gf options.
 There are seasonal events like the world tallest Christmas tree.
 The center is dog-friendly, where your pup can enjoy a puppuccino from Starbucks.

 Casa Romantica Cultural Center and Gardens

 This former residence of Ole Hanson, the founder of San Clemente, is now a museum/cultural center that is on the National Register of Historic Places.
 Wander around the interior and learn about the history of Los Angeles and Orange County.
 Explore the scenic grounds, take in views of the pier close by and understand why so many people choose to have their weddings here.
 There are also year-round performances, workshops, and exhibitions for the public to enjoy.